Ford Anglia: Anglia 105E (1959–1968)

 In October 1962, 24-year-old twins Tony and Michael Brookes and a group of friends took an Anglia 105E fitted with the £13 Ford Performance Kit to Montlhéry Autodrome near Paris and captured six International Class G World Records averaging 83.47 mph.
 These were 4, 5, 6 and 7 days and nights and 15000 and 20000 km.
 The Anglia's strength and durability meant only tyre changes were required.

 The car's commercial success has subsequently been overshadowed by the even greater sales achieved by the Ford Cortina.
 In 1960, when 191,752 Anglias left Ford's Dagenham plant in the 105E's first full production year, it set a new production-volume record for Ford of Britain.
 From October 1963, production continued at Ford's new Halewood plant at Merseyside alongside the newly introduced Corsair models.
-The Anglia Super introduced in September 1962 for the 1963 model year shared the longer-stroke 1198 cc version of the Ford Kent 997 cc engine of the newly introduced Ford Cortina.
+The Anglia Super introduced in September 1962 (for the 1963 model year, accompanied by the Estate 1200) shared the longer-stroke 1198 cc version of the Kent engine from the newly introduced Ford Cortina.
 The Anglia Super was distinguished by its painted contrasting-coloured side stripe.
+Beginning towards the end of 1962, the 1.2-litre engine was made an available option to the Anglia Deluxe; this was discontinued in September 1965.

 A new Anglia saloon tested by the British Motor magazine in 1959 had a top speed of 73.8 mph and could accelerate from 0–60 mph in 26.9 seconds.
 A fuel consumption of 41.2 mpgimp was recorded.
 The test car cost £610 including taxes of £180.
+The larger engine in the Anglia Super (123E series) produces 48.5 bhp at 4,800 rpm, enough for a claimed top speed just shy of 83 mph and a 0–60 mph time of around 20 seconds.

-The old 100E Anglia became the new 100E Popular and the four-door Prefect bodyshell remained available as the new Ford Prefect (107E), which had all 105E running gear, including engine and brakes, while the 100E Escort and Squire remained available, unchanged.
-In 1961, the Escort and Squire were replaced by the 105E Anglia estate.
+The old 100E Anglia became the new 100E Popular and the four-door Prefect bodyshell remained available as the new Ford Prefect (107E), which had all 105E running gear, including engine, gearbox and axle whilst retaining the 100E wheels, while the 100E Escort and Squire remained available, unchanged.
+In September 1961, three months after the arrival of the Van derivative, the Escort and Squire were replaced by the 105E Anglia estate.
 The 100E delivery van also gave way to a new vehicle based on the 105E.

 In South Africa, the Anglia's popularity came late.
 Sales really took off in early 1966, with the local introduction of the Anglia Super, and 1967 was the car's best year, with a ninth place in overall automobile registrations.
 Production actually continued longer in South Africa than anywhere else; it was built alongside the Escort from remaining stock until at least the end of 1968.